mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 more complicated gas mixture specification.
 As an example, here are two ways to specify the same 70%-30% (vol.) Ar-CO2 counting gas mixture at :math:`\mathrm{P}=1.5\mathrm{atm}` and :math:`\mathrm{T}=250\mathrm{K}`.
-The first example uses (implicit) volume fractions, and the second use mass fractions.
+The first example uses (implicit) volume fractions, and the second uses mass fractions.
 It might be interesting to note that since :math:`\mathrm{mass}(\mathrm{Ar})\approx\mathrm{mass}(\mathrm{CO}_2)`, the mass and volume fractions are very similar.
 Also note, that under the ideal gas